The State of AI Agent Hosting in 2026

 - DevOps talent is expensive and scarce

-- Time-to-production matters more than control
+- Time to production matters more than control

 - Infrastructure is a commodity, not a competitive advantage

-- Agent-to-agent communication protocols
+- Inter-agent communication protocols

 - Shared memory across agents